Key Takeaways

 In Lahaina, outdoor sirens were never activated.
 In the Camp Fire, notifications reached some neighborhoods only minutes before the fire.
 Alert systems failed or were too slow across all three disasters.

-Your action: Register for every available alert system (county, WEA, community apps) and never rely on a single channel.
+Your action: Register for every available alert system and never rely on a single channel.
 Monitor conditions yourself during red flag days.
 If you can smell smoke and winds are high, start your evacuation process without waiting for an official order.

 3. Infrastructure-Caused Ignition